-Preamble: Wireless communications is the fast growing segment of the communication industry.
+Wireless communications is the fast growing segment of the communication industry.
 It has been the most vibrant area in the communication field for the past 10 years, though this has been the topic over 100 years with the invention of the radio telegraph by Guglielmo Marconi.
 Compared to the wire-line communication, dealing with the fading and multipath interference is vital to the design of wireless communication systems on meeting the increasing demand for higher data rates and techniques to improve spectral efficiency and link reliability.
 Now, the use of multiple antennas at the transmitter and /or the receiver in a wireless system, popularly known as Multiple Input Multiple Output (MIMO) wireless systems has become as a matured and promising technology for dealing with the fading and interference.
 The objective of this course is to present the techniques in the physical layer aspects of wireless communication systems and determine the performance of Wireless systems in terms of capacity and probability of error.

-- 1. Apply the theory of probability and stochastic processes in the design of Baseband wireless communication systems. - 2.
-Describe and determine the performance of different error control coding. schemes for the reliable transmission of digital information over the channel. - 3.
-Describe a mathematical model of digital communication system, to provide a frame work for the bit error rate (BER) analysis. - 4.
-Determine the capacity, and bit error rate for a given digital modulation scheme of wireless communication system in AWGN - 5.
-Characterize the wireless Channel in terms of large scale path loss and fading - 6.
-Characterize the rapid fluctuations of wireless Channel in terms of small scale fading and multipath parameters - 7.
-Determine the capacity, and bit error rate for a given digital modulation scheme of wireless communication system in Reyleigh fading and frequency selective fading environments - 8.
-Architect a wireless communication system as per given specifications.
+CO1.
+Apply the theory of probability and stochastic processes in the design of Apply base band wireless communication systems.
+CO2.
+Describe and determine the performance of different error control coding Apply schemes for the reliable transmission of digital information over the channel CO3.
+Characterize the wireless channel in terms of small scale and large Analyze scale fading parameters CO4.
+Describe a Mathematical model of digital communication system to provide Analyze a frame work for bit error rate and capacity analysis in AWGN, Rayleigh fading and frequency selective fading environment.
+CO5.
+Architect a wireless communication system as per given specification Analyze